Ernest Black Struthers: Work in China

 In February 1919, Struthers returned to China and became a physician at the Cheeloo University in Jinan, which was known as the Shantung Christian Union Medical College.
 It was considered the highest school of learning by 15 mission boards.
 In addition to practicing medicine, he taught pharmacology, therapeutics, tropical medicine, and internal medicine.
 In the summer of 1924, he went on furlough and did deputation work in Canada.
 He also spent six weeks doing clinical experience with Dr. Peabody at the Boston City Hospital.

 At Cheeloo University, Struthers was appointed as a representative of the Canadian Presbyterians.
 In 1928, fighting occurred between the Chinese Nationalist troops and the Japanese in the Shandong province before the Nationalists gained control a year later.
 During this time, Struthers reported on the terrors that occurred, specifically at the Chinese military hospital.
 Life was dangerous and fearful during this time.
 Along with William McClure and George M. Ross, Struthers sent a cable to Dr. A. E. Armstrong, of the United Church Foreign Missionary Board, on May 7, 1928, stating "Expect aid.
 All well."
 During his second furlough, Struthers studied in Calcutta at the School of Tropical Medicine and travelled to 39 cities.
 In 1930, he became the Associate Professor of Medicine, and from 1934-1950, Struthers was the Professor of Medicine.

-From October 1935 – 1936, Struthers initiated a successful program for about 20,000 flood refugees of the Yellow River.
+From October 1935 to 1936, Struthers initiated a successful program for about 20,000 flood refugees of the Yellow River.
 This program included vaccination for smallpox, supply of vitamins, and preventative measures of infectious diseases.
 These measures included supply of clean baths and solutions to anesthetize lice which spread diseases.

-Struthers was also the Dean of the Faculty of Medicine of the Cheeloo University from 1942-1948.
-He took a leave of absence 1944-1945, and he gave the deanship to Hou Pao-chang during this time.
+Struthers was also the Dean of the Faculty of Medicine of the Cheeloo University from 1942–1948.
+He took a leave of absence 1944–1945, and he gave the deanship to Hou Pao-chang during this time.
 During this leave, Struthers served as a Consultant on China to the Surgeon General in Washington, DC.
 He prepared descriptions of medical facilities, water supplies, and dangerous animals.
 After the Japanese left Cheeloo, Struthers was sent back to guard the hospitals from a Nationalist take over.
 He obtained support from General Oldum, who was the Canadian Ambassador in Chungking, the Governor of the Province, and the Minister of Education.
 Struthers worked hard to ensure no medical equipment was taken by the Nationalists, and he reopened the hospital.
 As Dean of Cheeloo, Struthers moved the medical school to Fuzhou in 1948 for a year due to a fear of a Communist attack, He left for Canada in 1950 after returning when Shanghai fell to the Communists.